BAMC Advanced Documentation

 Instructs the parser to read all following lines as a .js code

-block, until end-javascript is found; Will throw an
+block, until end-javascript is found; Will throw

 |